zhuangchong/fluss/website/docs/quickstart/flink.md

 After finishing the tutorial, run `exit` to exit Flink SQL CLI Container and then run `docker-compose down` to stop all containers.

 ## Learn more
-Now that you're up an running with Fluss and Flink, check out the [Engine Flink](engine-flink/getting-started.md) docs to learn more features with Flink!
+Now that you're up an running with Fluss and Flink, check out the [Apache Flink Engine](engine-flink/getting-started.md) docs to learn more features with Flink!